geiger-rs/cargo-geiger/README.md

       └── num v0.1.28 (*)
 ```

-Output can be switched to development or build dependencies with the `-k`
+Output can be switched to development or build dependencies with the `--kind`
-flag:
+or `-k` flag:

 ```
 cargo tree -k build